pdf-raku/PDF-raku/README.md

 my $new-body = "\n" ~ $writer.write( :$body );
 ```

+# DOM classes

+## PDF::Object::Delegator

+This forms the basis for `PDF::DOM`'s extensive library of document object classes.
+It
+includes classes and roles for object construction, validation and serialization.

+- The `PDF::Object` `coerce` methods should be used to create new Hash or Array based objects an appropriate sub-class will be chosen with the assistance of `PDF::Object::Delegator`.

+- The delegator may be subclassed.
+For example, the upstream module `PDF::DOM` subclasses `PDF::Object::Delegator` with
+`PDF::DOM::Delegator`.

 ## PDF::Object::Tie

 This is a role used by PDF::Object.
 It makes the PDF object tree appear as a seamless